agarsev/quevedo/NOTES.md

     examples maybe) that uses rotation tab to realign graphemes according to rotation tag.
 - [ ] train and test CNN (new arch, with preproc)
-- [ ] fix use experiment from web: select classify or detect depending on tran or graheme edition, and select tag to fill automatically
+- [ ] fix use experiment from web: select classify or detect depending on logo or graheme edition, and select tag to fill automatically

 ## Pipeline